 When we left Tongariro National Park, we had to go back to Auckland to deal with a few things, like banks and doctors.
 We had a 4+ hour drive, so we stopped at Otorohanga and visited the Otorohanga Kiwi House.
-It’s one of the places that works for the conservation of NZ wildlife.
+It’s one of the places that work for the conservation of NZ wildlife.

 It’s not a very big place and it cost NZ$59 for a family of 5 (+ Coral, she’s a preschooler and had free entry – April 2016).
 It’s close to Waitomo Caves and the Forgotten World Highway, but not much else.
 It’s more than 2 hours drive from Auckland.

 We got there at a little past 1 pm.
 At 1.30, they have the kiwi feeding time.
 They’re the first place you get to see, right by the entry.
-It’s dark, but it’s a lot easier to see than Auckland Zoo.
+It’s dark, but it’s a lot easier to see than at Auckland Zoo.
 They had 2 kiwis there, one brown and one spotted.
 Both HUGE!
 The feeding time was fun, there was a keeper outside the cage talking about the kiwis and giving us the chance to ask her what we wanted, and one inside, feeding one of the kiwis.
 She patted, fed and the kiwi (a 15 years old named Atu) even jumped onto the keeper’s lap!
 So sweet!

 After that, we kept walking.
 Around 1/3 of the cages were empty – it can mean that the animals were released into the wild, but most weren’t or the animals were really well hidden.
 It was a bit disappointing.

 The good part was the keepers: all of them were really nice, helpful and they knew their stuff.

 They had lizards, geckos, and tuataras, and they were easy to find.
 The kiwi display right at the beginning was very informative, complete, and fun.
 There were also posters explaining all about each animal.